Department of Health Metrics Sciences

 Salome Drouard

 Salome joined the Ph.D. program in 2023.
-Before that, she was a Result Specialist at the Global Financing Facility (GFF) and a research assistant within the Development Economics Vice Presidency of the World Bank (DEC).
-For the GFF, Salome worked on real-time monitoring of disruptions to essential health services during the COVID-19 pandemic using health facility routine data and rapid phone surveys.
-At DEC, she worked on the impact evaluations of a performance-based financing program on the quality and coverage of reproductive, maternal, and child health services in the Democratic Republic of Congo.
-She holds a master’s degree in applied economics from Paris School of Economics.
-Salome’s research interest involve measuring the effect of climate change and the equity of health systems.
+Prior to that, she was a Results Specialist at the Global Financing Facility (GFF) and a Research Assistant within the Development Economics Vice Presidency (DEC) of the World Bank.
+At the GFF, Salome worked on real-time monitoring of disruptions to essential health services during the COVID-19 pandemic, using routine health facility data and rapid phone surveys.
+At DEC, she contributed to impact evaluations of a performance-based financing program aimed at improving the quality and coverage of primary health services in the Democratic Republic of Congo.
+She holds a master’s degree in Applied Economics from the Paris School of Economics.
+Salome is interested in the impact of health on labor market outcomes.

 Lukas Feddern